laminlabs/lamindb/README.md

 Free:

-- track data lineage across notebooks, pipelines & apps (& integrate with workflow tools)
+- Track data lineage across notebooks, pipelines & apps (& integrate with workflow tools).
-- manage biological registries, ontologies & features
+- Manage biological registries, ontologies & features.
-- persist, load & stream data objects with a single line of code
+- Persist, load & stream data objects with a single line of code.
-- query for anything & everything
+- Query for anything & everything.
-- define & manage your own schemas (assays, instruments, etc.)
+- Define & manage your own schemas (assays, instruments, etc.).
-- manage data on your laptop, on your server or in your cloud infra
+- Manage data on your laptop, on your server or in your cloud infra.
-- use a mesh of distributed LaminDB instances for different teams and purposes
+- Use a mesh of distributed LaminDB instances for different teams and purposes.
-- share instances through a hub akin to GitHub
+- Share instances through a Hub akin to GitHub.

 If you want more, [reach out](https://lamin.ai/contact) for an enterprise plan to:

-- explore & share data, submit samples & track lineage with LaminApp (deployable in your infra)
+- Explore & share data, submit samples & track lineage with LaminApp (deployable in your infra).
-- receive support & services for a BioTech data & analytics platform
+- Receive support & services for a BioTech data & analytics platform.

 ## How does it work?